navodap/navodap/README.md

 🤖 Enjoy working on hands-on engineering projects and solving real-world problems

 🌱 Currently strengthening my programming fundamentals and exploring practical applications of technology
-🚀 Motivated to learn, build, and grow as an engineer through continuous improvement 📧 How to reach ME :.[Email ME](e23271@eng.pdn.ac.lk)
+🚀 Motivated to learn, build, and grow as an engineer through continuous improvement/n 📧 How to reach ME :.[Email ME](e23271@eng.pdn.ac.lk)